-Rushmere Country Park About Map Facilities Find us Walks and trails Learning activities News Events Bookings Weddings Support About Rushmere Country Park **COVID-19 Updates - Open as per government guidelines - more information on how the pandemic has impacted the park available here.** Attractions available Parking Opening Times Contact Us Park rules What Rushmere Country Park has to offer!
-A great place to discover nature and enjoy the outdoors - walking outdoors is deemed fairly safe but avoid contact with others.
-Come and view herons nesting in Spring from our outdoor café terrace, discover fairy doors and the Giant’s Chair along our Sculpture Trail, walk the dog, bring your bike, ride your horse – we’ve something for everyone.
+Rushmere Country Park About Map Facilities Find us Walks and trails Educational Visits News Events Bookings Support About Rushmere Country Park What Rushmere Country Park has to offer!
+A great place to discover nature and enjoy the outdoors with over 400 acres of woodland, heathland and meadows to enjoy.
+Come and view herons nesting in Spring from our outdoor café terrace, discover fairy doors and the Giant’s Chair along our Sculpture Trail, walk the dog, specialist cycling facilities with Ridge Riders cross country trail and jump area, ride your horse – we’ve something for everyone.
 Managed by The Greensand Trust, working in partnership with Central Bedfordshire Council, the park is run on a not-for-profit basis for the benefit of visitors and wildlife.
-Attractions include: An ‘access for all’ Sculpture Trail where visitors can search for fairies and have a photograph in the Giant’s Chair Play areas, a giant slide and play spots around the site The heronry where you can watch herons raise their young in the Spring A network of walking, cycling and horse-riding trails - we have free entry points into the park for cyclists but to use our specialist cycling and horse riding trails you will need to purchase a Greensand Pass.
-Areas where dogs can be walked on and off the lead including a dog fun area specifically for our canine friends Access to the Visitor Centre, toilets, the deck, Tree Tops Café, Herons Hatch, meadow for picnics and Stockgrove Visitor Centre and cafe Carol says on Google Reviews: Love coming here, with lots of trails through the woods to do.
+Attractions available Parking Opening Times Contact Us Park rules Attractions include: Sculpture Trail - ‘access for all’ trail suitable for buggies and wheelchairs where visitors can search for fairies and have a photograph in the Giant’s Chair (pictured) Play areas - play areas and play spots around the site The heronry - watch herons raise their young in the Spring Specialist trails: A network of walking, cycling and horse-riding trails - we have free entry points into the park for cyclists to enter the site but to use our specialist cycling and horse riding trails you will need to purchase a Greensand Pass.
+Dog walking at the park: Areas where dogs can be walked on and off the lead including a dog fun area specifically for our canine friends Facilities: Herons View Visitor Centre, toilets, Tree Tops Restaurant and The Deck Herons Hatch takeaway, meadow for picnics, Stockgrove Visitor Centre and cafe Carol on Google Reviews says: Love coming here, with lots of trails through the woods to do.
 We especially like coming across the many wooden sculptures hidden amongst the trees and finding the goblin doors.
 This makes wondering through the woods quite magical for children and adults alike.
 There are lakes, toilets, buggy friendly routes and plenty of picnic areas and a nice cafe.
-Parking at the park Visitors can enjoy this wonderful park with over 400 acres of woodland, heathland and lakes, for a whole day for just £3.
-Parking is pay on exit by bank card or coins (no change given) or for best value purchase an annual Greensand Parking Pass.
-You can purchase your Greensand Pass for parking, cycling and horse riding here Rushmere Country Park is the holder of a TripAdvisor® Certificate of Excellence as a result of the high number of excellent reviews it receives via the website.
-Download the latest Rushmere Country Park leaflet here Download the latest map of the park here Opening Times The park main entrance in Linslade Road opens 9am and closes at 5.30pm daily (last entry 5pm).
-Limited parking available at the Stockgrove entrance in Brickhill Road at the same times.
+Parking at the park We operate an automatic number plate recognition (APNR) parking system - you must pay for your parking before you leave the car park at both entrances as there is no payment possible at the exit barrier.
+Holders of the Greensand Parking Pass are no longer required to present a card - their number plates will also be recognised on exit.
+Information on paying for parking and charges available here.
+The Annual Greensand Parking Pass offers regular visitors to the park huge savings on parking.
+It is available for £70 for a whole year's parking or you can support our sites further by choosing the donate and Gift Aid option for just £77 - this equates to just £5.83 per month (or £6.41 per month with the Gift Aid option).
+You can purchase your Greensand Pass for parking, cycling and horse riding here Opening Times The park main entrance in Linslade Road OPEN 9am - 5pm The Stockgrove entrance opens by 9.30am and has the same closing time as the main entrance.
 Please make sure you exit the park before closing time as we don't want any visitors to be locked in!
-The park is closed on Christmas Day and may close at other times when we perceive there to be a risk to visitors such as high winds - Check out what's currently open here Contact Us at Rushmere Country Park You can call Rushmere Visitor Services on 01525 234260 but please be aware we have limited staff on site at present.
-Email us on [email protected] and we'll get back to you as soon as we can.
+Winter Closing Times 2022 From Sunday 30 October 2022 the park will close at 5pm until the Spring.
+It may close at other times when we perceive there to be a risk to visitors such as high winds.
+Check out what's currently open here Contact Us at Rushmere Country Park You can call Rushmere Visitor Services during office hours on 01525 234260.
+Email us on [email protected] and we'll get back to you as soon as we can, also you can send us a message via our Facebook page but we may not be able to respond immediately.
 Our Stockgrove offices can be contacted on 01525 237760.
 The Ranger on duty can be contacted on 07817 205870 (please note this is not a 24/7 service).
-Park Rules No drones, metal detectors, kites or model aircraft please No open fires and no camping!
+Park Rules No BBQs No drones, metal detectors, kites or model aircraft please No open fires and no camping!
 Please take all rubbish home as no general waste bins are provided.
-Dog waste bins are provided: bagged dog waste only please Rushmere Country Park has been made available for visitors through The Greensand Trust and Central Bedfordshire Council working in partnership for the benefit of both people and wildlife.
+Dog waste bins are provided: bagged dog waste only please Please follow The Countryside Code at all times Rushmere Country Park is a holder of the prestigious Green Flag Award placing it among the highest ranking green spaces in the country.
+Before your first visit you can get to know the lay out of the park and all it has to offer by downloading a copy of our park leaflet with map or just the map available here: Download the latest Rushmere Country Park leaflet here Download the latest map of the park here Find out about Accessibility at the park here Rushmere Country Park has been made available for visitors through The Greensand Trust and Central Bedfordshire Council working in partnership for the benefit of both people and wildlife.